Handling Angry Customers, so Everyone if Happy

 Steps for Handling Angry Customers:

-Don’t respond in anger or defensiveness.
+- Don’t respond in anger or defensiveness.
 Be professional.

-Disclaimers are good reminders for buyers.
+- Disclaimers are good reminders for buyers.
 “Vintage items are pre-loved and have normal signs of use.
 It is not a new item.”

-When complaints arise, you have it documented.
+- If complaints arise, you have it documented.

-Tactfully remind them that it was in the description.
+- Tactfully remind them that it was in the description.

-Promptly refund the money.
+- Promptly refund money.

 A much happier buyer is the result.
-You have protected your reputation and the buyer is happy. **The maddest buyer becomes a lamb when you refund their money.The maddest buyer becomes a lamb when you refund their money.Click To Tweet
+You have protected your reputation and the buyer is happy.
+The maddest buyer becomes a lamb when you refund money.